finos/common-cloud-controls/docs/governance/community-groups.md

 All SIGs must hold a public meeting no less than once every three (3) weeks, excluding November and December.
 Agendas and attendance to public SIG meetings must be tracked in GitHub Issues.

-The creation or decomission of a SIG may only be done through a supermajority vote of the Steering Committee.
+The creation or decomission of a SIG may only be done through a supermajority vote of the Steering Committee (in accordance with the [Steering Committee] Charter).

 ### Formation